Hufsah-Ashraf/ti-SNPs-detection/README.md

 # tiSNPs Detection

-## Pipeline to anaylse inversions for recurrence by identifying SNPs discrepant with a single event origin.
+## Pipeline to analyse inversions for recurrence by identifying SNPs discrepant with a single event origin.

 This workflow uses [Snakemake](https://bitbucket.org/snakemake/snakemake) to execute all steps in order.
 Before running the Snakefile: